 1. Admission to the selection procedure

-the selection committee will assess your application in the light of the specific eligibility criteria (section A.3.(b)).
+the selection committee will assess your application in the light of the specific eligibility criteria.

 If you meet the specific eligibility criteria, the selection committee will admit you to the selection procedure.

-The committee will base its decisions solely on information given in the application form which is substantiated by supporting documents
+It will base its decisions solely on the information given on the application form and substantiated by supporting documents.

 2. Assessment of qualifications

-On the basis of a marking grid laid down in advance, the selection committee will assess the qualifications of candidates admitted to the selection procedure and draw up a list of the 30 best candidates, who will be admitted to the tests.
+On the basis of a marking grid laid down in advance, the selection committee will assess the qualifications of candidates admitted to the selection procedure and draw up a list of the 12 best candidates, who will be invited to the written test.

 In assessing the candidates’ qualifications, the selection committee will take particular account of the following aspects (to be substantiated by supporting documents enclosed with the application file):